Research in Clinical Assessment grant requirements | Medical Council of Canada

 Application deadline

-The deadline for the Medical Council of Canada (MCC) Research in Clinical Assessment grant competition was February 1, 2024.
+The deadline for the Medical Council of Canada (MCC) Research in Clinical Assessment grant competition is February 1, 2025.

 2